alpacahq/user-docs/content/build-apps_services-with-alpaca/_index.md

 ## FAQs

 - Q: I have some general questions about Alpaca and your product offerings and/or API.
 Where should I begin?
-- A: Please click [here](https://support.alpaca.markets/hc/en-us/) for our general FAQs and [here](https://docs.alpaca.markets/) for our documentation.
+- A: Please visit [Alpaca Resources](https://alpaca.markets/learn/) for our general FAQs and [here](https://alpaca.markets/docs/) for our documentation.

 ----